-Renshi Mark Bramble first began his martial arts training 33 years ago.
+Renshi Mark Bramble first began his martial arts training 37 years ago.
 Residing in Florida, he has taught martial arts to thousands of people, including: law enforcement, military, security, and Fortune 100 companies.
-In addition, he has worked on a number of movie projects as Fight Coordinator and Stunt Coordinator.
+In addition, he is an Author, Fight Coordinator, and Stunt Coordinator.

 Over the course of his martial arts career, Renshi Mark has participated in hundreds of public and private demonstrations at local community events, corporate events, and schools.
 His focus is now on teaching the value of martial arts through his instructors located throughout the U.S., as well as, coaching private clients.

 About His Training